openframe-org/criteria-set-protocol/schemas/README.md

 data that must be tracked across versions, the other elements should have IDs if they must be uniquely followed.

 - **quality.tags**, **criteria.tags**, **taskGroup.tags**, **task.tags**, **taskItem.tags**: The tags properties are string arrays which are used
 during rendering.
-They can be coupled with the `calculatedData` or `providedData` properties to provide additional information, such as DGNB heart scores:
+They can be coupled with the `data` or `providedData` properties to provide additional information, such as DGNB heart scores:

 ```json5